simonjhall/copies-and-fills/README.md

 We then write two 2*16 bytes of data, then write words, then bytes.
 No preload of destination data seems to be required.

 Speeds of up to 1390 MB/s have been achieved.
+This is ~7x faster than the libc version.
 ================

 01/07/2012, initial release